Pirkko Santavuori (1933 – 2004) was a Finnish paediatric neurologist.

-Professor Pirkko Santavuori, one of the founders of Finnish paediatric neurology, an internationally recognized child neurologist well known in the field of myology for her pioneering work on muscle–eye–brain (MEB) disease.
+Professor Pirkko Santavuori was one of the founders of Finnish paediatric neurology.
+She was an internationally recognized child neurologist, well known in the field of myology for her pioneering work on muscle–eye–brain (MEB) disease.

-Eponymously remembered for her 1973 description and work on Santavuori disease [later renamed infantile neuronal ceroid lipofuscinosis (INCL)].
-Pirkko also described the Finnish variant of the Jansky-Bielchowsky disease; progressive ataxia with ophthalmoplegia [infantile onset spinocerebellar ataxia (IOSCA)]; and MEB.
+She is eponymously remembered for her 1973 description and work on Santavuori disease [later renamed infantile neuronal ceroid lipofuscinosis (INCL)].
+Santavuori also described the Finnish variant of the Jansky-Bielchowsky disease; progressive ataxia with ophthalmoplegia [infantile onset spinocerebellar ataxia (IOSCA)]; and Muscle-Eye-Brain disease (MEB).

 - 1960 – Graduated medicine from the Medical School of Helsinki University